SMU vs. West Virginia College Basketball Predictions & Picks - November 20

 SMU vs. West Virginia Predictions & Picks: Spread, Total - November 20

-Monday's game that pits the SMU Mustangs (3-1) against the West Virginia Mountaineers (2-1) at Suncoast Credit Union Arena has a projected final score of 71-66 (based on our computer prediction) in favor of SMU, who is slightly favored in this matchup according to our model.
-Tipoff is at 8:30 PM on November 20.
+Monday's game between the SMU Mustangs (3-1) and West Virginia Mountaineers (2-1) matching up at Suncoast Credit Union Arena has a projected final score of 70-67 (based on our computer prediction) in favor of SMU, who is listed as a small favorite by our model.
+The game will begin at 8:30 PM ET on November 20.

+According to our computer prediction, West Virginia projects to cover the 3.5-point spread in its matchup versus SMU.
+The over/under is currently listed at 143.5, and the two teams are projected to go under that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!